 Training for all professionals to enhance their understanding of the behaviour of adult perpetrators of child sexual abuse.

 Conference speeches (including keynote) and conference presentations/workshops.

-Advice and comment to media agencies in relation to crime investigation particularly serious sexual crimes against children and child abduction/murder.
+Advice and comment to media agencies in relation to crime investigation particularly serious sexual crimes against adults and children and child abduction/murder.

 What makes the perpetrators of child sexual abuse think and act the way they do?
 For many this question is unimaginable but for professionals involved in child protection the answer could provide that important clue, that vital final behavioural indicator that enables intervention before a young life is irreparably damaged.
 Paradoxically an in-depth understanding of perpetrator behaviour can also enable professionals working with survivors to get closer to the victim experience.